Yiyang-Xu/Yiyang-Xu.github.io/content/authors/admin/_index.md

     date_end: 2023-08-01
     summary: |
       Responsibilities include:
-      - Snowball Option Pricing: Priced a snowball product linked to the CSI 500 index using the Black-Scholes model and Monte Carlo simulation in Python.
+      - **Snowball Option Pricing**: Priced a snowball product linked to the CSI 500 index using the Black-Scholes model and Monte Carlo simulation in Python.
 Implemented partial differential equations (PDEs) to calculate the Greeks.
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit

 # Skills
 # Add your own SVG icons to `assets/media/icons/`